Launch an App on Fly

 Each Fly.io application needs a fly.toml

-file to tell the system how we'd like to deploy it.
-That file can be automatically generated with the flyctl launch
+file to tell the system how to deploy it.
+The fly.toml

 command, which will ask a few questions to set everything up.
 Let's run through it now:

 Here you can enter the name of the app.
-Please note that you can only use numbers, lowercase letters and dashes.
+App names can include only numbers, lowercase letters, and dashes.

 ?
 Select organization: Personal (personal)